Practical tips and tools for growing a business

 Alternative lenders have their advantages.

 Since the geopolitical tensions in Europe, banks' approach to lending has become even more cautious and conservative.
 In order to receive bank financing for the implementation of a development project, the entrepreneur must ensure his participation in the amount of at least 30-40% of the total amount of the project.
 In addition, receiving an additional amount to cover unexpected costs is often very difficult or even impossible.
-Likewise, banks prefer to develop projects in Riga or its surroundings, while regional projects are considered potentially less liquid and profitable.
+Also, banks prefer to develop projects in Riga or its surroundings, while regional projects are considered potentially less liquid and profitable.
 The approach of alternative financiers is more flexible with lower requirements for the entrepreneur's financial participation and security.
 Also, financing can be received faster than in commercial banks.
-In case of unexpected costs, it is possible to more promptly agree on adjustments in the financing amount and receive an additional loan, if necessary.
+In case of unexpected costs, it is possible to more promptly agree on adjustments to the funding amount and receive an additional loan, if necessary.
 All these aspects result in smoother project execution and timely sale of the object.
 Although bank interest rates are lower, often the earlier completion of a project can offset the difference in interest costs incurred by using more expensive but faster financing.

 You cannot live without your own capital.

 It is important that throughout the execution of the project, it is in the lender's interest to maintain a healthy loan-to-value ratio (loan-to-value).
 This means that developers should also consider investing their own capital in the implementation of the project.
 It is great if the land property on which the construction works are planned to be carried out is already owned by the entrepreneur, the construction site preparation works have been carried out and all the necessary permits have been received.
-It is more complicated if the entrepreneur wants to implement the project "from scratch", where a loan is already required for the first step - the purchase of land.
-Such a project will sooner or later reach a loan-to-collateral ratio at which the lender will no longer be ready to provide financing for the continuation of construction work.
+It is more complicated if an entrepreneur wants to implement a project "from scratch", where a loan is already required for the first step - the purchase of land.
+Such a project will sooner or later reach the loan-collateral ratio, at which the lender will no longer be ready to provide financing for the continuation of construction work.
 The recommended own participation is in the amount of 20-30% of the total costs, which not only reassures the lenders, but also provides a small reserve to cover unplanned costs.

 Capitalia prefers to finance the final phase of the project